ipvm-wg/northstar/README.md

 The word "simple" is often used to mean "to make a common use case easy".
 This is goal directed: "simple for who or what?"
 IPVM aims to make distributed computing easy by abstracting away the common challenges of that context.
 In the same way that TCP/IP handles machine-to-machine networking concerns in an application agnostic way, IPVM doesn't attempt to enforce what can be run on it.

-Per [Tesler's Law], solving these common problems for the distributed setting does mean that something has to be traded off.
+Per [Tesler's Law], solving these [common problems for the distributed setting][Fallacies of Distributed Computing] does mean that something has to be traded off.
 Running arbitrary code designed for local-only execution doesn't work in these settings.
 Much like depending on techniques like read-your-writes or CRDTs at the data layer, IPVM requires low-level implementations use certain tools and techniques.
 Following the tactic of "do one thing well", concerns of providing familiarity is pushed above the network layer to good libraries and tools.

-# Appendix

-## Fallacies of Distributed Computing

-IPVM intends to make computing more accessible in a distributed context.
-Recall the [Fallacies of Distributed Computing]:

-1. The network is reliable
-2. Latency is zero
-3. Bandwidth is infinite
-4. The network is secure
-5. Topology doesn't change
-6. There is one administrator
-7. Transport cost is zero
-8. The network is homogeneous

-Some strategies include: constraining expressivity to a safe subset (similar to the approach taken by [structured programming]), providing a robust standard library, and static analysis.

-## World Wide Web Foundation's Principles

-The early web was founded on the [following principles][W3F Principles]:

-### Decentralization

-No permission is needed from a central authority to post anything on the web, there is no central controlling node, and so no single point of failure … and no “kill switch”!
-This also implies freedom from indiscriminate censorship and surveillance.

-### Non-discrimination

-If I pay to connect to the internet with a certain quality of service, and you pay to connect with that or a greater quality of service, then we can both communicate at the same level.
-This principle of equity is also known as Net Neutrality.

-### Bottom-up design

-Instead of code being written and controlled by a small group of experts, it was developed in full view of everyone, encouraging maximum participation and experimentation.

-### Universality

-For anyone to be able to publish anything on the web, all the computers involved have to speak the same languages to each other, no matter what different hardware people are using; where they live; or what cultural and political beliefs they have.
-In this way, the web breaks down silos while still allowing diversity to flourish.

-### Consensus

-For universal standards to work, everyone had to agree to use them.
-Tim and others achieved this consensus by giving everyone a say in creating the standards, through a transparent, participatory process at W3C.

 <!-- Internal Links -->

-[WWW Foundation Principles]: #world-wide-web-foundations-principles

 <!-- External Links -->